Posted on 12th October 2020 by Vanessa Cole

 Need advice on your remote hiring process?

 Please contact us to at email@example.com find out more about how our award-winning technology can make your remote onboarding experience smooth, relevant and more personalised.
-Our team pride themselves on working with urgency to assist your company’s needs whilst maintaining high levels of quality and care.
+Our team prides themselves on working with urgency to assist your company’s needs whilst maintaining high levels of quality and care.
 We look forward to speaking with you!

-Known also for specialists in the Insurance space, MAYDAY have recently created an Insurance Division, so our clients have a dedicated Insurance team to suppoer our clients.
+Known also for specialists in the Insurance space, MAYDAY have recently created an Insurance Division, so our clients have a dedicated Insurance team to support our clients.
 "We support our clients to find permanent employees and our temp team of consultants solve hiring headaches with a moment's notice".